What is deafblindness?

 - support to develop and maintain daily living skills and skills for independence.

 The Intervenor Service is charged at an hourly rate.
-Clients can either pay privately, or may be eligible for financial help from their local authority, via Direct Payments or Personal Budgets.
+The service can be purchased privately or clients may be eligible for help with funding from thier local authority.

 "We believe every deafblind person has the right to choice and independence.
 Intervenors can make that happen."